ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/TAs guide.md

   - ex. little warmup games, icebreakers

-- Logistics:
-  - ex. attendance
+- Attendance
     - TA to fill in assistance on Campus Tools (daily)
     - if any student is expecting to be late, can not join etc, they should ideally write to TA on Slack

+- Upload recordings + lab solutions to slack

 ## Notes